 - It is important to document worker’s request for accommodations and the employer’s failure to accommodate.

 - Had their place of employment closed as a direct result of COVID-19;

 - Employees who telework with full pay are not eligible.

-- Who is self-employed/Independent Contractors/1099 filers/Farmers affected by COVID-19
+- Is self-employed/Independent Contractors/1099 filers/Farmers affected by COVID-19

 - Must have recorded earnings.

 - Has insufficient work history and affected by COVID-19;

 Individuals receiving traditional UI benefits may be unable to return to work for reasons listed above.
 If this is the case, they would be eligible to continue to receive ongoing regular UI benefits.